In a society that disposes of humans, relationship interrupts the cycle.

 THE REVOLVING DOORS

 Fifteen years after he left prison, Jason Bobbitt found himself headed back.
-The father of five tried to find honest work once he got out, but couldn't-getting nabbed on the exact same cocaine charges that first landed him behind bars.
+The father of five tried to find honest work once he got out, but couldn't, getting nabbed on the exact same cocaine charges that first landed him behind bars.

 “When we are in the middle or upper tier of privilege, it is almost impossible to see the many ways the system helped us succeed.
 We cannot recognize or overcome this “agreed upon delusion” as isolated individuals, mostly because it is held together by the group consensus.
 The dominant group—in any country or context—normally cannot see its own lies.
 We have to pay attention to whomever is saying “I can’t breathe” to recognize the biases at work.